Want to improve yourself and your life? This list of ideas will help you do exactly that!

-My neighbours are the sweetest couple you’ll ever see – they are in their 70s and being married for over 50 years.
+My neighbors are the sweetest couple you’ll ever see – they are in their 70s and being married for over 50 years.
 He is always busy working something around the house.
-She is very chatty and loves having the fun of him.
+She is very chatty and loves having fun of him.
 When I asked them what’s the secret behind a long-lasting marriage, they both said “Compromises.”
 You could read more about them and what else they told me here.

 79. Never complain from your loved one

-Whatever happens, keep it to yourselves.
+Whatever happens, keep it to yourself.
 Of course, we exclude cases of abuse – physical or mental.
-But if you’re going through a rough period, keep it to yourselves.
+But if you’re going through a rough period, keep it to yourself.
 No one feels the way you two feel, and that makes people judge.
 The last thing you want is after you and your partner make up to hear your best friend asking you, “Are you still with him?”.

 80. We’re not promised tomorrow